Top tips on how to write your first CV

 CV profile/personal statement

 You should start your CV with a profile or personal statement.
-This is a short paragraph which summarises your skills, education and knowledge.
-This will introduce you, and show employers how you are suitable for the job candidate.
+This is a short paragraph that summarises your skills, education and knowledge.
+This will introduce you, and show employers how you are a suitable candidate.

 Education

-Employers will want to know how well you’ve performed in school or college, and what skills you’ve learnt along the way.
+Employers will want to know how well you’ve performed in school or college, and what skills you’ve learned along the way.
 List all of the institutions you’ve studied at, and detail the subjects you’ve studied along with your exam grades or predicted results.
-List your education in reverse chronological order (that means starting with the most recent, and working your way to the oldest).
+List your education in reverse chronological order (so starting with the most recent, and working your way to the oldest).

 Hobbies and interests